rabbitControl/RCP/RCPSpecification.md

 - flexible value: One part of a flexible value

 To obtain the value each byte needs to be masked with 0x7F.
 Big endian applies for the sequence of bytes: the first byte in the data stream is the most significant byte.
+Implementors can use an int32 for the decoded value.
+RCP Int's maximum unsigned value is 2^28 = 268435456, this fits in the positive range of a int32.

 E.g.: Value "1" encoded: